-Although we have product liability insurance covering our clinical trials in the United States for up to \$7.0 million per occurrence up to an aggregate limit of \$7.0 million, our insurance may be insufficient to reimburse us for any expenses or losses we may suffer.
+Although we have a claims-made product liability insurance covering our clinical trials in the United States for up to \$7.0 million per occurrence up to an aggregate limit of \$7.0 million, and coverage for our clinical trials outside of the United States, our insurance may be insufficient to reimburse us for any expenses or losses we may suffer.
 We also will likely be required to increase our product liability insurance coverage for the advanced clinical trials that we plan to initiate.
 If we obtain marketing approval for any of our drug or biologic candidates, we will need to expand our insurance coverage to include the sale of commercial products.
 There is no way to know if we will be able to continue to obtain product liability coverage and obtain expanded coverage if we require it, in sufficient amounts to protect us against losses due to liability, on acceptable terms, or at all.
 We may not have sufficient resources to pay for any liabilities resulting from a claim excluded from, or beyond the limits of, our insurance coverage.
 Where we have provided indemnities in favor of third parties under our agreements with them, there is also a risk that these third parties could incur liability and bring a claim under such indemnities.
 An individual may bring a product liability claim against us alleging that one of our drug or biologic candidates causes, or is claimed to have caused, an injury or is found to be unsuitable for consumer use.
-Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warm of dangers inherent in the product, negligence, strict liability and breach of warranties.
+Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, negligence, strict liability and breach of warranties.
 Claims also could be asserted under state consumer protection acts.
 Any product liability claim brought against us, with or without merit, could result in:

-- withdrawal of clinical trial volunteers, investigators, subjects or trial sites or limitations on approved indications; - the inability to commercialize, or if commercialized, decreased demand for, our drug or biologic candidates; - if commercialized, product recalls, withdrawals of labeling, marketing or promotional restrictions or the need for product modification; - initiation of investigations by regulators; - loss of revenues: - substantial costs of litigation, including monetary awards to subjects or other claimants; - liabilities that substantially exceed our product liability insurance, which we would then be required to pay; - · an increase in our product liability insurance rates or the inability to maintain insurance coverage in the future on acceptable terms, if at all; - · the diversion of management's attention from our business; and - damage to our reputation and the reputation of our products and our technology.
+- withdrawal of clinical trial volunteers, investigators, subjects or trial sites; - the inability to commercialize, or if commercialized, decreased demand for, our drug or biologic candidates; - · if commercialized, product recalls, limitations on approved indications, marketing or promotional restrictions or the need for product modification;

+- initiation of investigations by regulators or government enforcement bodies; - loss of revenues; - substantial costs of litigation, including monetary awards to subjects or other claimants; - liabilities that substantially exceed our product liability insurance, which we would then be required to pay; - · an increase in our product liability insurance rates or the inability to maintain insurance coverage in the future on acceptable terms, if at all; - the diversion of management's attention from our business; and - damage to our reputation and the reputation of our products and our technology.